-Take as much gear out of your kayak as you can before trekking from one place to another.
+Take as much gear out of your kayak as possible before trekking from one place to another.

 Use a kayak cart

-Kayak carts are easy to use and can also help if you have back, shoulder, or knee problems, etc. There is not nearly as much physical effort involved with using a kayak cart than carrying your kayak alone.
+Kayak carts are easy to use and can help with back, shoulder, or knee problems.
+Not nearly as much physical effort is involved with using a kayak cart as carrying your kayak alone.

 Click here for more information about kayak carts.

-Many kayaks come with handles on the bow and stern, even on the sides of the kayak.
+Many kayaks come with handles on the bow and stern, even on the kayak’s sides.
 Handles are a very convenient way to carry your boat.
-If you are using a kayak cart, you can have the stern of the kayak on the cart, and you can pull and steer the boat with the carry handle on the bow.
+If you are using a kayak cart, you can have the stern of the kayak on the cart and pull and steer the boat with the carry handle on the bow.

 If you have two people and two kayaks, you can grab a handle in each hand and carry two boats at once.